thomasclarke1969/documentation/android/guides/push-integration.md

 ## Sending Push Notifications
-The sending client can now generate push notifications by specifying special metadata keys when sending messages:
+The sending client can now generate push notifications by specifying special options when sending the message:

-   1. **layer-push-message**: A string value intended to specify the notification message to display.
-   2. **layer-push-sound**: A string value intended to represent a sound resource to play.

 ``` java
 private void sendTextMessage(String text) {